Circularity & Waste Theatre

 General Manager, Sustainability

-Dr Amie Lai, General Manager, Sustainability at Great Eagle, leads the design and implementation of long-term decarbonization and net zero roadmaps, climate and sustainability strategies for the company’s global operations.
-By engaging stakeholders, setting targets, and developing corresponding action plans, Dr Amie Lai leads a team that manages the full spectrum of the company’s environmental, social, and economic impacts.
-She strives to further ingrain sustainability into Great Eagle’s corporate culture and business practices.
+Dr Amie Lai, General Manager, Sustainability, at Great Eagle Group, leads the design and implementation of long-term decarbonisation and net-zero road map, along with its overarching climate and sustainability strategies for the Group’s global operations.
+By engaging stakeholders, setting targets, and developing corresponding action plans, Dr Lai guides a team that manages the full spectrum of the Group’s environmental, social, and economic impacts, striving to further embed sustainability into Great Eagle Group’s corporate culture and business practices.

 Phoebe Leung